edaplayground/eda-playground/docs/settings.rst

 When using Yosys with Migen, the *Top class* must be specified, which is used to convert Migen design to Verilog.

-When using Yosys with MyHDL, the *Testbench* pane must contain code to convert MyHDL design to Verilog **design.v** file.
+When using Yosys with MyHDL, the *Testbench* pane must contain code to convert MyHDL design to a Verilog file.
+The Verilog file must have suffix *.v*, and can be named anything EXCEPT *tb_\** or a Verilog reserved keyword.
 Thus, when running
 Yosys on MyHDL code, the *Testbench* code will be run first before synthesis.

 VTR